Matus-Dubrava/aws/EC2/README.md

 # EBS

 Amazon EBS allows you to create storage volumes and attach them to Amazon EC2 instances.
 Once attached, you can create a file system on top of these volumes, run a database, or use them in any other way you would use a block device.
 Amazon EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failures of a single component.

+# AMI

+Image to use to create our own instances for Linux or Windows.

+Using a custom AMI can provide the following advantages

+-   pre-installed packaged
+-   faster boot time (no need to wait for user data (bootstrap script) to run)
+-   security concerns - control over the machines in the network
+-   Active Directory Integration out of the box
+-   installing our apps ahead of time (for faster deploy when auto-scaling)
+-   using someone else's AMI that is optimized for running an app, DB, etc..

+**important** AMI's are build for a specific region, but we can always copy an AMI across regions

 ## Types